cloudquery/policies/transformations/aws/data-resilience/README.md

 ### Syncing AWS data
 Based on the models you are interested in running you need to sync the relevant tables.
-This is an example sync for the relevant tables for all the models (views) in the policy and with a Postgres destination.
+This is an example sync for the relevant tables for all the models (views) in the policy and with a PostgreSQL destination.

  ```yml
 kind: source